 There is an age-old debate about whether an electrical outlet should be mounted with the ground pin up or down.
 Unfortunately, there is not a fully accepted answer.
-However, it is commonly accepted that the National Electrical Code (NEC) of the United States, or NFPA 70, does not provide any specific direction for the orientation of the outlet.
+However, it is commonly accepted that the National Electrical Code (NEC) of the United States (NFPA 70), does not provide any specific direction for the orientation of the outlet.
 We recommend checking local codes to make sure there aren't any local code requirements.

 Some theories about the orientation of an outlet: